systemd/mkosi/mkosi.md

   build script may then use this directory as build directory, for automake-style or ninja-style out-of-tree builds.
-This speeds up builds considerably, in particular when `mkosi` is used in incremental mode (`-i`): not only the disk images but also the build tree is reused between subsequent invocations.
+This speeds up builds considerably, in particular when `mkosi` is used in incremental mode (`-i`): not only the disk images, but also the build tree is reused between subsequent invocations.
 Note that if this directory does not exist the `$BUILDDIR` environment variable is not set, and it is up to build script to decide whether to do in in-tree or an out-of-tree build, and which build directory to use.

-* `mkosi.includedir/` may be a directory.
-If so, it is automatically used as out-of-tree include directory.
-Specifically, this directory will be mounted into the build container at `/usr/include` when building the build image and when running the build script.
+* The **`mkosi.includedir/`** directory, if it exists, is automatically used as an out-of-tree include directory for header files.
+Specifically, it will be mounted in the build container at `/usr/include/` when building the build image and when running the build script.
 After building the (cached) build image, this directory will contain all the files installed to `/usr/include`.
 Language servers or other tools can use these files to provide a better editing experience for developers working on a project.

-* `mkosi.installdir/` may be a directory.
-If so, it is automatically used as the install directory.
+* The **`mkosi.installdir/`** directory, if it exists, is automatically used as the install directory.
 Specifically, this directory will be mounted into the container at `/root/dest` when running the build script.
 After running the build script, the contents of this directory are installed into the final image.
 This is useful to cache the install step of the build.
 If used, subsequent builds will only have to reinstall files that have changed since the previous build.

-* `mkosi.rootpw` may be a file containing the password or hashed password (if `--password-is-hashed` is set) for the root user of the image to set.
+* The **`mkosi.rootpw`** file can be used to provide the password or hashed password (if `--password-is-hashed` is set) for the root user of the image.
 The password may optionally be followed by a newline character which is implicitly removed.
 The file must have an access mode of 0600 or less.
-If this file does not exist the distribution's default root password is set (which usually means access to the root user is blocked).
+If this file does not exist, the distribution's default root password is set (which usually means access to the root user is blocked).

-* `mkosi.passphrase` may be a passphrase file to use when LUKS encryption is selected.
+* The **`mkosi.passphrase`** file provides the passphrase to use when LUKS encryption is selected.
 It should contain the passphrase literally, and not end in a newline character (i.e. in the same format as cryptsetup and `/etc/crypttab` expect the passphrase files).
 The file must have an access mode of 0600 or less.
-If this file does not exist and encryption is requested the user is queried instead.
+If this file does not exist and encryption is requested, the user is queried instead.

-* `mkosi.secure-boot.crt` and `mkosi.secure-boot.key` may contain an
+* The **`mkosi.secure-boot.crt`** and **`mkosi.secure-boot.key`**
-  X.509 certificate and PEM private key to use when UEFI SecureBoot support is enabled.
+  files contain an X.509 certificate and PEM private key to use when UEFI SecureBoot support is enabled.
 All EFI binaries included in the image's ESP are signed with this key, as a late step in the build process.

-* `mkosi.output/` may be a directory.
-If it exists, and the image output path is not configured (i.e. no `--output=` setting specified), or configured to a filename (i.e. a path containing no `/` character) all build artifacts (that is: the image itself, the root hash file in case Verity is used, the checksum and its signature if that's enabled, and the nspawn settings file if there is any) are placed in this directory.
+* The **`mkosi.output/`** directory will be used for all build artifacts, if the image output path is not configured (i.e. no `--output=` setting specified), or configured to a filename (i.e. a path containing no `/` character).
+This includes the image itself, the root hash file in case Verity is used, the checksum and its signature if that's enabled, and the nspawn settings file if there is any.
 Note that this directory is not used if the image output path contains at least one slash, and has no effect in that case.
   This setting is particularly useful if multiple different images shall be built from the same working directory, as otherwise the build result of a preceding run might be copied into a build image as part of the source tree (see above).

 All these files are optional.